Benefit’s New Foundation Is So Good, It Makes Our Skin Look Retouched

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-When the weather is hot and humid, foundation is usually the first thing we ditch.
-Since a full face of heavy makeup can sometimes feel too much, we tend to opt for a lighter skin tint.
-But when we caught wind of Benefit's The POREfessional Foundation, $47, a new launch promising matte, pore-blurring coverage in a weightless formula, our curiosity was piqued.
+For those days when a full face of heavy makeup feels too much, we tend to opt for a lighter skin tint.
+But when we caught wind of Benefit's The POREfessional Foundation, $72, a new launch promising matte, pore-blurring coverage in a weightless formula, our curiosity was piqued.

-If you’ve been doing your makeup for a while, the brand’s POREfessional Face Primer has probably made its way into your rotation at some point.
-This OG bestseller works overtime to minimize the appearance of pores, creating a smooth canvas for makeup.
-This new foundation — the youngest sibling in the POREfessional family — is powered by niacinamide, a buzzy skincare ingredient that helps to refine texture, hydrate, and improve skin over time.

 AdvertisementADVERTISEMENT